 The U.S. is by far the country most responsible for the mess Iraq now finds itself in.
 IS group is a phenomenon that essentially grew out of al-Qaeda in Iraq.
 Al-Qaeda had virtually no presence in Iraq before the U.S.’s aggressive and illegal invasion of the country in 2003.

 We could go back further.
 The U.S. has been at war with or in Iraq almost without interruption for nearly 28 years.
-After Saddam Hussein’s regime in its aggression against Iran throughout the 1980s, the Bush administration abruptly turned on Hussein when he invaded Kuwait.
+After supporting and arming Saddam Hussein’s regime in its aggression against Iran throughout the 1980s, the Bush administration abruptly turned on Hussein when he invaded Kuwait.

 The United States trounced Iraq in the first Gulf War, but that wasn’t enough.
-The U.S. led the implementation of sanctions the U.N. says killed of Iraqi children.
+The U.S. led the implementation of sanctions the U.N. says killed hundreds of thousands of Iraqi children.
 President Clinton bombed Iraq repeatedly throughout his term.

-The 2003 invasion — the worst international crime of the century so far — imploded Iraqi society and led to more deaths.
+The 2003 invasion — the worst international crime of the century so far — imploded Iraqi society and led to hundreds of thousands more deaths.

-After all this, for the U.S. to refuse to give Iraq any aid, offering only loans to a government already , is outrageous.
+After all this, for the U.S. to refuse to give Iraq any aid, offering only loans to a government already deeply in debt, is outrageous.